DumbassAU/ohiorizzAPI/README.md

 ## Buttons

-Mira API provides a simple interface for adding ability buttons to the game.
+ohio rizz API provides a simple interface for adding ability buttons to the game.
 There is only 2 steps:
 1. Create a class that inherits from the `CustomActionButton` class and implement the properties and methods.
 2. Add the `[RegisterCustomButton]` attribute to the class.

-All other tasks and logic required to add the button to the game are handled by Mira API.
+All other tasks and logic required to add the button to the game are handled by ohio rizz API.

 In case you need to access your `CustomActionButton` instance from another class, you can use the `CustomButtonSingleton` class like this:
 ```csharp
 var myButton = CustomButtonSingleton<MyCoolButton>.Instance;
 ```

 The button API is simple, but provides a lot of flexibility.
 There are various methods you can override to customize the behaviour of your button.
-See [this file](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/MiraAPI/Hud/CustomActionButton.cs) for a full list of methods you can override.
+See [this file](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/your-motha/Hud/CustomActionButton.cs) for a full list of methods you can override.

-An example button can be found [here](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/MiraAPI.Example/Buttons/ExampleButton.cs).
+An example button can be found [here](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/ohiorizzAPI.Example/Buttons/ExampleButton.cs).

 ## Custom Colors

-Mira provides a simple Custom Color API that allows you to add custom player colors to the game.
+Ohio Rizz provides a simple Custom Color API that allows you to add custom player colors to the game.

-Creating custom colors isn't difficult, but there are some requirements for your colors to be registered by Mira.
+Creating custom colors isn't difficult, but there are some requirements for your colors to be registered by Ohio Rizz.

 1. Create a ***STATIC*** class to house all your `CustomColor` objects.
 2. Inside this class, create a `CustomColor` property for each color you intend to add.